abevol/MultiReward/README.md

 # Multi Reward

+*"The gods will not be stingy with their rewards, but be careful, lest this invites the calamities of Pandora's box." -- the Nameless One*

 Get multiple room rewards in Hades II.

 It allows you to receive most room rewards multiple times, such as Boon drop, Weapon enchantment, Health drop, Mana drop, Money drop, Boss rewards, and so on.